Adverity raises $30 million to collect, prep, and analyze marketing data

 Adverity competes with a number of startups developing platforms that promise to unify and model marketing data.
 Panoramic emerged from stealth in September 2019 with $35 million in funding, shortly after predictive sales analytics company 6Sense announced a $27 million round.
 Pyze recently raised $4.6 million to further develop its suite of AI-driven analytics and marketing tools.
 There’s also Funnel, Superwise.ai, Dremio, and ActionIQ, to name a few others.

-Adverity CEO Alexander Igelsböck says that over the past 12 months, Adverity — which is headquartered in Austria, with offices in New York and London — notched growth in annual recurring revenue of more than 100%.
+CEO Alexander Igelsböck says that over the past 12 months, Adverity — which is headquartered in Austria, with offices in New York and London — notched growth in annual recurring revenue of more than 100%.
 “Our platform plays a crucial role in helping enterprises become agile, empowering digital teams with intelligent insights,” he said.
 “It is imperative we invest in evolving and developing new solutions, improving access and quality, and tackle the challenges of data complexity.”

-Sapphire Ventures led this latest funding round in Adverity — a series C — which saw participation from existing backers Mangrove Capital Partners, Felix Capital, SAP.iO, and aws Gründerfonds.
+Sapphire Ventures led this latest funding round in Adverity — a series C — which saw participation from existing backers Mangrove Capital Partners, Felix Capital, SAP.iO, and Aws Gründerfonds.
 Igelsböck says the funding will be used to expand the company’s technology and commercial teams.

 Igelsböck, Martin Brunthaler, and Andreas Glänzer cofounded Adverity in 2015 after launching a price comparison technology company that was acquired by Heise Media.
 Igelsböck and Brunthaler met each other at VeriSign; Glänzer had a sales role at Google and was the regional sales head at iProspect.